membrane/api-gateway/cli/examples/loadbalancer-client-2/README.txt

 14. Stop the router by closing the command line that runs the router.

-15. Execute router-secured.bat or router-secured.sh
+15. Execute service-proxy-secured.bat or service-proxy-secured.sh

 16. Execute lbclient.bat up localhost 4000